VIPL-Audio-Visual-Speech-Understanding/AVSU-VIPL/README.md

   * pdf: [https://vipl.ict.ac.cn/uploadfile/upload/2019120612315190.pdf](https://vipl.ict.ac.cn/uploadfile/upload/2019120612315190.pdf)
   * \*code: [https://github.com/NirHeaven/D3D](https://github.com/NirHeaven/D3D)   | [https://github.com/Fengdalu/Lipreading-DenseNet3D](https://github.com/Fengdalu/Lipreading-DenseNet3D)
   * SOTA Acc: [https://paperswithcode.com/sota/lipreading-on-lrw-1000](https://paperswithcode.com/sota/lipreading-on-lrw-1000)
+  * *Note:* If you could not open the website of the dataset, you can go to the paper page for details about the data and further download the agreement file here in this repository if you plans to use this dataset for your research.
+Please read the agreement carefully, and complete it appropriately.
+Note that the agreement should be signed by a full-time staff member (that is, student is not acceptable).
+Then, please scan the signed agreement and send it to lipreading@vipl.ict.ac.cn.
+When we receive your reply, we would provide the download link to you as soon as possible.

 ### [AVSR Challenge]: The Mandarin Audio-Visual Speech Recognition Challenge (MAVSR)
   * 2019: @ACM ICMI, [http://vipl.ict.ac.cn/homepage/mavsr/index.html](http://vipl.ict.ac.cn/homepage/mavsr/index.html)